 Intangible assets are initially measured at cost.
 Amounts are only revalued where the fair value of the assets held by the Authority can be determined by reference to an active market.
 The depreciable amount of an intangible asset is amortised over its useful life in the Comprehensive Income and Expenditure Statement.
 An asset is tested for impairment where there is an indication that the asset might be impaired.
 Any losses recognised are posted to the relevant service line in the Comprehensive Income and Expenditure Statement.
-An asset of an intangible asset is posted to the relevant service line in the Comprehensive Income and Expenditure Statement.
 Any gain or loss arising on the disposal of an intangible asset is posted to the Other Operating Expenditure line in the Comprehensive Income and Expenditure Statement.